 A year ago I entered the final demographic.
 So far, so good.

-@Deanland texted earlier, asking if I had a new affinity with WFAN, the New Yawk radio station that radiates at 660 on what used to be the AM “dial.”
+@Deanland texted earlier, asking if I had a new affinity with WFAN, the New Yawk sports station that radiates at 660 on what used to be the AM “dial.”
 Back when range mattered, WFAN was still called WNBC, and its status as a “clear channel” station was non-trivial.
-At night clear channel stations could be heard up to thousands of miles away on a good radio.
-Other stations went off the air to clear the way for these beacons of raw 50,000-watt power.
-As a kid I listened to KFI from Los Angeles in the wee hours and in California I sometimes got WBZ from Boston.
+Clear channel stations were the biggest of the big.
+The maximum power allowed was 50,000 watts, but only a handful stations in the U.S. and Canada, by agreements that dated from the 1930s, operated on channels that were clear of other stations at night.
+So statoins on those channels could be heard across the continent and to some degree the oceans as well.
+This is why, as a kid in New Jersey, I often listened to KFI from Los Angeles in the wee hours and as an adult in California I sometimes got WBZ from Boston.
 Now even “clears” like WFAN are protected only to 750 miles away, which means any or all of these stations also on 660 splatter over each other.
-Reminds me of a fake ad I did once back when I was at WSUS: All the world’s most beautiful music, all at once.
-We overdubbed everything we could onto one track.
+Reminds me of a fake ad I did once back when I was at WSUS: All the world’s most beautiful music—all at once.
+We overdubbed everything we could onto one track, so it sounded like a cocktail party in hell, where everybody speaks loudly and nobody is listening.

-Funny, a few months back my 16-year old son asked what the point of “range” was with radio.
-He’s a digital native who is used to being zero distance from everybody else on the Net, including every broadcaster.
+Which brings me to something my 16-year old son asked about radio no long ago: What is the point of “range” and “coverage?”
+He’s a digital native who is used to being zero distance from everybody else on the Net, including every broadcaster, so by his frame range and coverage ar bugs, not features.
+His question wasn’t sarcastic, but it was meant to poke a point at my own frame of reference.

-He made his point when we were driving from Boston to New York on a Sunday afternoon last month, listening to the only radio show he actually cares about: All A Capella on WERS.
-While WERS is one of Boston’s smaller stations, it has a good signal out to the west, so we got it nearly to Worcester.
-Then, when it went away, the kid pulled out the family iPad, which has a Net connection over the cell system, got WERS’ stream going, and we listened to the end of the show, somewhere in Connecticut, with the iPad jacked into the car radio, sounding great.
+He poked again last month when we were driving from Boston to New York on a Sunday afternoon, listening to the only radio show he actually cares about: All A Capella on WERS.
+While WERS is one of Boston’s smaller stations, it has a good signal toward the west, so we got it nearly to Worcester.
+So, when we lost the signal, the kid pulled out the family iPad, which has a Net connection over the cell system, got WERS’ stream going, jacked the iPad jacked into the car radio, and listened to the end of the show, somewhere in Connecticut.

-Meanwhile here I am with a giant pile of trivia in my brain about how AM and FM broadcasting works.
+What he poked was the giant pile of obsolete trivia in my brain, about how AM and FM broadcasting works.
 It’s like knowing about steam engines.

 But mostly I keep living in the future.
 That’s why I’m jazzed that both VRM and personal cloud development is rocking away, in many places.
 Following developments took me on three trips to Europe in May and June, plus two to California and one to New Zealand and Australia.
 Lots of great stuff going on.
 It’s beyond awesome to have the opportunity to help move so much good stuff forward.